kojiwell/deploy_havana/README.rst

 License
 -------
-* The scripts are developed under Apache License 2.0
+* The scripts are developed under Apache License 2.0 as you can see on the change log.
 * The document is written under Creative Commons Attribution 3.0 Unported License.

 .. image:: http://i.creativecommons.org/l/by/3.0/88x31.png